FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Application: spatial surface temperatures emulation

-This shows that FaIRGP clearly improves over the pattern scaling baseline at emulating the temperature changes resulting from anthropogenic aerosols emissions.
+Regarding predicted spatial patterns, we observe that FaIRGP is able to deviate from its fixed pattern prior to partially reproduce the North Atlantic warming observed in NorESM2-LM after 1950.
+However, the predicted spatial temperature anomaly pattern with FaIRGP remains strongly influenced by its pattern scaling prior.
+This is particularly evident in the South Atlantic where FaIRGP reproduces the warming predicted by the pattern scaling model.
 This task is notoriously difficult for pattern scaling models, which excel at emulating responses to greenhouse gas emissions but struggle under strong aerosol forcing scenarios~\cite{may2012assessing, levy2013roles}.
 Considering the significant impact of the prior choice on FaIRGP, this fosters advocacy for a prior local response model that goes beyond pattern scaling models.
-Finally, whilst we only use global aerosols emissions, using spatially-resolved emissions maps should improve emulated temperatures given the strong influence spatial patterns of aerosols have over radiative forcing~\cite{williams2022strong}.
+Additionally, using spatially-resolved emissions maps for aerosols, instead of global aerosols emissions, should enhance emulated temperatures given the strong influence spatial patterns of aerosols have over radiative forcing~\cite{williams2022strong}.

-In addition we note that, for parameters calibrated against NorESM2-LM, FaIR exhibits difficulties in capturing the aerosol forcing, as illustrated in Figure~\ref{fig:global-hist-aer}.
-This limitation is likely to affect the performance of the pattern scaling model.

-\ref{appendix:experiments} provides emulation results with a plain GP model.
-As anticipated, the purely data-driven emulator faces difficulties in emulating surface temperatures solely based on aerosols emissions inputs, primarily because every scenario from its training data includes greenhouse gas emissions.
+We conclude this experiment with a quantitative evaluation of the predicted local temperature anomaly maps over the 1950-2014 period.
+This is the period where the temperature response to aerosol emissions is most discernible.
+Because the anthropogenic aerosols forcing pattern is spatially heterogeneous and mostly localised around industrialised regions~\cite{CARSLAW2022101}, we assess the emulators' performance over four major industrialised regions: North America, East Asia, South Asia and Europe.
+The regions' extents are depicted in Figure~\ref{fig:regions-used-for-evaluation} and are constructed from world region delineation proposed by \cite{seneviratne2012changes}.
+Table~\ref{table:hist-aer-scores} shows that, consistently with the prediction maps, the FaIRGP posterior mean spatial response outperforms the FaIR pattern scaling baseline for every region considered.
+The plain GP model, as anticipated, faces difficulties in emulating local surface temperature anomalies solely based on aerosol emissions inputs.
+We believe this is primarily because every scenario from its training data includes greenhouse gas emissions.
+Appendix~\ref{appendix:aerosol-emulation-results} provides maps emulated with the plain GP model.